 - Leon MB, Smith CR, Mack M, et al. Transcatheter aortic-valve implantation for aortic stenosis in patients who cannot undergo surgery.
 N Engl J Med 2010;363:1597-607.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging

 Keywords: Accidents, Acute Coronary Syndrome, Angioplasty, Balloon, Coronary, Aorta, Aortic Valve, Aortic Valve Stenosis, Breeding, Cardiac Surgical Procedures, Catheterization, Cooperative Behavior, Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Coronary Disease, Diabetes Mellitus, Growth and Development, Heart Valve Diseases, Humans, Intention, Inventions, Male, Myocardial Infarction, Needles, Operating Rooms, Patient Care, Physics, Prednisone, Referral and Consultation, Research Personnel, Rheumatic Heart Disease, Standard of Care, Surgeons, Surgical Instruments, Thoracic Surgery, Ventricular Dysfunction, Left, X-Rays